Arrow (missile family): Deployment

 According to its original 1986 schedule, the Arrow system was supposed to enter operational service in 1995.
 The first operational Arrow battery was deployed, however, in March 2000 in Palmachim Airbase, near the city of Rishon LeZion, south of the Tel Aviv metropolitan area.
-It was declared operational in October 2000, and reached its full capacity in March 2001.
-Deployment of the second battery at Ein Shemer (Ein Shemer Airfield), near the city of Hadera, Haifa District, northern Israel, was delayed by strong opposition from local residents who feared its radar would be hazardous to their health.
-The situation was eventually resolved and Israel's second battery completed its deployment, turned operational and linked up with first battery in October 2002.
-In 2007 the IDF has reportedly decided to modify its missile defense doctrine and in order to counter possible Syrian and Iranian missile barrages and has quietly modified its deployment of the Arrow in northern Israel.
+It was declared operational in October 2000 and reached its full capacity in March 2001.
+Deployment of the second battery at Ein Shemer Airfield, near the city of Hadera, Haifa District, northern Israel, was delayed by strong opposition from local residents who feared its radar would be hazardous to their health.
+The situation was eventually resolved, and Israel's second battery completed its deployment, turned operational, and linked up with the first battery in October 2002.
+In 2007, the IDF reportedly decided to modify its missile defense doctrine and to counter possible Syrian and Iranian missile barrages and has quietly modified its deployment of the Arrow in northern Israel.

 The IDF planned to procure 50–100 interceptors for each battery.
 As of 1998, a battery was estimated to cost about $170 million.
 As of 2012, reportedly one "Great Pine" radar is deployed alongside two "Green Pine" radars.

 Israel had originally planned to deploy two Arrow 2 batteries but has since sought and won promises of funding for a third battery.
 Some reports stated that a third battery was already deployed, or in development in the south, while others claimed that a decision on deployment of a third battery has not yet been made, although it was under discussion for service entry in 2012.
 Another report stated that Israel planned to deploy not one, but two additional Arrow 2 batteries to defend the country's southern region, also covering sensitive sites such as the Negev Nuclear Research Center.
 However the decision about the third battery was taken in October 2010.
 The new battery was expected to be put into operational use in 2012 in the center of the country.
 According to Jane's Defence Weekly, some sources indicate that the new Arrow 2 battery became operational in 2012 in an Israeli Air Force facility at Tal Shahar, roughly halfway between Jerusalem and Ashdod, near Beit Shemesh.